 A tested the effects of eucalyptus oil compared to almond oil on people who had total knee replacements.
 The study concluded that after three days, eucalyptus oil significantly lowered pain and inflammation, and also lowered participants’ blood pressure.

 5. Nutmeg oil

-A 2016 study on animal models tested the use of nutmeg oil for joint swelling and central pain.
+A on animal models tested the use of nutmeg oil for joint swelling and central pain.
 The study successfully proved the anti-inflammatory effects of nutmeg oil and the potential pain-relieving properties.

 6. Ginger oil

 A found using ginger oil for one month significantly reduced inflammation and blocked pain sensations.
 Ginger was also reported to increase antioxidant activity in the body.